AI Summary

 A Net Promoter Score (NPS) field will ask users to respond using a 0 to 10 rating scale.
 Based on the number they select, the NPS approach divides users into three categories: Promoters, Passives, and Detractors.

-In the survey results for a Net Promoter Score field, you’ll see a graph of score results, as well as a table indicating both the number and percentage of users in each category.
-WPForms will also automatically calculate your Net Promoter Score for you.
+In the results for an NPS field, you’ll see a graph of score counts on the left and a table on the right showing the number and percentage of users in each category.
+WPForms automatically calculates your overall Net Promoter Score and displays it alongside the table.

 If you’d like more details on the meaning of these categories or your overall score, please see our Net Promoter Score tutorial.